 How to get to Melbourne from the Airport

 Transport from the Melbourne airport is not ideal.
 There is a shuttle bus (Skybus), it costs $19 and takes 20 minutes each way.
 If you wish to be thrifty, you can purchase a Myki card at the airport before taking a bus and a train.
 Bare in mind though, this takes over an hour.

 Where to stay in Melbourne

 Download your free Google map with Kirstin’s recommendations below!

 Have you been to Melbourne?
 Any other favorite places to add?

 Enjoyed this post?
 This was written by guest author, Kirstin!

 Kirstin Street is a 20-something travel blogger living in Melbourne suburbia, but constantly planning her next worldly escapade!
 She’s constantly dreaming of new places and just returned from a trip to Africa!

-If you enjoyed this post, you can follow along her adventures on her blog, Facebook, Youtube, Instagram, and Pinterest.
+If you enjoyed this post on visiting Melbourne on a budget, you can follow along her adventures on her blog, Facebook, Youtube, Instagram, and Pinterest.

 If you found this post helpful, please share it!